 “Having this personal and close connection to the charity makes working at Rockinghorse so worthwhile.
 I can relate to the parents and carers of sick children who want to fundraise for us because like me, they want to give something back.”

 You can read more about Aidan’s Christmas Dinner Project, by clicking here.

 What is the best part of your job and your proudest moment at Rockinghorse?

 Lucy says, “I really enjoy talking to people and telling them about our work and encouraging the public to support what we do.
 Equally, I like hearing stories from our supporters and their reasons for fundraising for Rockinghorse.

 “I also really enjoy working with and supporting the Rockinghorse team.
-We are a small team of just nine members of staff, so everyone works hard together.
+We are a small team of just ten members of staff, so everyone works hard together.
 I’m proud to be part of a happy, motivated office of people working for the common goals of the charity.”

 Lucy describes her proudest moment, she says, “It’s definitely handing out parent hampers on Christmas Eve.
 Many parents are overwhelmed; there are tears and lots of grateful hugs.
 Keeping Aidan’s memory alive by helping others makes me incredibly proud.”

 Have you ever taken part in your own fundraising event for Rockinghorse?